rust-stuco/lectures/week2/ownership_p1.md

 # What About Integers?

-Based on the rules we have stated, this code should not work.
+Based on the ownership rules we have stated, this code should not work.

 ```rust
 let x = 5;